OUR SERVICES

 From the start, the shelter was open to anyone who showed up homeless.
 Rules included no alcohol or drugs on shelter premises and no fighting or loud disturbances.
 That first year, some altercations happened at the shelter, but the participants soon realized they needed to cooperate and help throughout their stay.

-Decisions to open up the shelter are determined by the Office of Emergency Services, based on specific criteria and OES-sanctioned weather predictions.
+Decisions to open up the shelter have been determined by the Office of Emergency Services, based on specific criteria and OES-sanctioned weather predictions.
 OES’s involvement also means that the Sierra Roots shelter will be considered the priority user for the Vet’s Hall during extreme weather.

 The Sierra Roots Weather Shelter is a production of a group of dedicated volunteers working together to build relationships with the chronically homeless men and women who show up for safety from the cold storms outside.
 May we inspire each other and engage ourselves toward the changes we intend to see!